 How do balance transfer credit cards work?

-You may not always get the representative APR you see in the representative example, but when you use an eligibility check, what the lender is willing to offer you should be clear before you go through with a full application.
+You may not always get the representative APR you see in the representative example, but when you use an eligibility checker, what a lender is willing to offer you should be clear before you go through with a full application.

 How does a credit card balance transfer onto the 118 118 Credit Card work?